amreo/openlogibri-lib/README.md

 This project contains the lib of the project and the runner to execute logibri's software.
 It is a free software!
 It's written in C++/QT.
+It can be used to build a software with graphical and alternative paradigm.
+Instead of typing a long sequence of text statements, you can drag and drop and wire the logic blocks.
 ## Build and setup
 ### GNU/Linux, Unix(-like) operating systems
 Run the following commands: